-Lecture 2 Factors that contribute to pollution buildup and dispersal Objective - to describe the variation of pressure and temperature with altitude in the lower atmosphere Reading - hydrostatic balance (Also, see "The Barometric Law" under "Additional Links" at the course web site) Motivation - although the atmosphere rids itself of harmful pollutants by a series of reactions that eventually produce compounds that rain out or are deposited on surfaces, it does so on finite timescales.
+Lecture 2 Factors that contribute to pollution buildup and dispersal Objective - to describe the variation of pressure and temperature with altitude in the lower atmosphere Reading - hydrostatic balance.
+Also, see "The Barometric Formula" at the following web site: http://hyperphysics.phyastr.gsu.edu/hbase/Kinetic/barfor.html Motivation - although the atmosphere rids itself of harmful pollutants by a series of reactions that eventually produce compounds that rain out or are deposited on surfaces, it does so on finite timescales.
 That is, the pollutants can spend long periods of time in the atmosphere, anywhere from hours to days or weeks, even years and centuries.
 Question - what processes determine the rates at which pollutants are dispersed in the atmosphere?